-Description A semi detached two storey four bedroom dwelling house with attached garage.
-Accommodation GROUND FLOOR: Entrance Hall, Living Room, Dining Room/Bedroom, Kitchen, Utility Room, WC Cloakroom and Side Porch.
-FIRST FLOOR: Landing, Three Bedrooms and Bathroom.
-Gross internal floor area (m2) 154 square metres or thereby.
-Neighbourhood and location The property is situated in a central position within the village of Keiss.
-Surrounding properties are of a mixed residential style.
-There are some commercial uses within close proximity.
-Local amenities are limited however all main amenities are available in Wick, within easy commuting distance.
-Age Circa 1900 and extended at later, indeterminant date.
+Description A non-traditional detached two bedroom dwelling house with attic room and attached garage.
+Accommodation GROUND FLOOR:- Entrance Porch, Hall, Living Room, Kitchen, Two Bedrooms, Shower Room and Rear Hall.
+FIRST FLOOR: - Attic Room.
+Gross internal floor area (m2) 88 square metres or thereby.
+Neighbourhood and location The property is located in a rural position in the hamlet of Sordale which is located just off the A9, near to the village of Halkirk.
+All main amenities are available within easy commuting distance.
+Age 1960 with the extension works carried out approximately 50 years ago and the attic floor developed during the past two years.
 Weather Dry and breezy following a period of mixed weather.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney heads are of stonework construction, externally roughcast.
+The chimney is of blockwork construction, externally roughcast.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and clad in slates with tiled ridges.
-Access to the roof space is via a ceiling hatch at the first floor landing.
-The roof over the rear extension is flat and clad in rubberoid material.
+Roofing including roof space and reasonable to do so.
+The roof is pitched and hipped design clad in concrete tiles.
+Access to the roof space is via an eaves hatch within the attic room.
+The roof is of a timber frame design.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Rainwater goods are of PVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The original section of the dwelling is of solid stonework construction, externally roughcast.
-The later extension appears to be of cavity blockwork construction, externally roughcast.
+The original section of the property is understood to be of a non-traditional precast reinforced concrete (PRC) construction.
+It appears that the original construction was subsequently upgraded with the provision of an outer leaf of concrete blockwork.
+Over recent years, the external walls have been insulated and roughcast.
+The rear extension appears to be of cavity blockwork construction, externally insulated and roughcast.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a UPVC framed design equipped with double glazed sealed units.
-The front access door is formed in UPVC and the rear door is of a timber design.
-Fascias are formed in timber.
-External decorations Visually inspected.
-There is a paintwork finish to external timber items.
-Conservatories / porches Visually inspected.
-There is a porch to the side elevation.
-This is of blockwork construction under a flat rubberoid clad roof.
-Windows are of a timber framed, single glazed design.
-Communal areas N/A. Garages and permanent outbuildings Visually inspected.
+Windows and external doors are of a uPVC frame design with double glazed sealed units.
+There is Velux unit at the attic floor level.
+External decorations Not applicable.
+Conservatories / porches Visually inspected. · There is an entrance porch at the front elevation.
+This is of blockwork construction with uPVC double glazed windows under a flat, felt clad roof.
+Communal areas Not applicable.
+Corones and narrows and antibuilding VP Ho - In Garages and permanent outbuildings Visually inspected.
 There is a single sized garage attached to the main dwelling.
-This
+This is of masonry construction under a mono pitched profile metal clad roof.
+Flooring is of solid concrete construction and there is an inspection pit.
+Vehicular access is via an overhead metal door.
+There is a workshop to the rear of the garage which is of masonry construction under a flat, felt clad roof.
+There is a pedestrian access door to the rear side of the workshop.
+In addition, there is a greenhouse within the rear grounds.